 The use of restorative justice practices has spread across New York schools at an impressive pace.
-In April 2017, the New York State School Boards Association released a report entitled "Rethinking School Discipline."
-The report advocates for a dramatic shift away from punitive disciplinary practices and toward restorative justice.
-This is but one example of the broad consensus that is building around the effectiveness and importance of using restorative justice practices rather than relying on suspension and expulsion of students to change behavior.
+In April 2017, the New York State School Boards Association released a report entitled "Rethinking School Discipline."368 The report advocates for a dramatic shift away from punitive disciplinary practices and toward restorative justice.369 This is but one example of the broad consensus that is building around the effectiveness and importance of using restorative justice practices rather than relying on suspension and expulsion of students to change behavior.

 Across the country, restorative justice models adopted by large districts have resulted in dramatic decreases in the numbers of suspensions.
-In Chicago, for example, upon adoption of a restorative justice approach, school suspensions were reduced from 23 percent of the student body to 16 percent over the course of five academic years.
+In Chicago, for example, upon adoption of a restorative justice approach, school suspensions were reduced from 23 percent of the student body to 16 percent over the course of five academic years.370 Though restorative justice alone does not fully account for the reduction, the shift in focus and goals that it represents appeared to play a significant role.